 Q. What is observation care?

 A. Hospitals provide observation care for patients who are not well enough to go home but not sick enough to be admitted.
 This care requires a doctor's order and is considered an outpatient service, even though patients may stay as long as several days.
 The hospitalization can include short-term treatment and tests to help doctors decide whether the patient should be admitted.
-Medicare guidance recommends that this decision should be made within 24 to 48 hours, but observation visits exceeding 24 hours nearly doubled to 744,748 between 2006 and 2011, federal records show.
+Medicare guidance recommends that this decision should be made within 24 to 48 hours, but observation visits exceeding 24 hours more than doubled to 854,454 between 2006 and 2012, including a five-fold increase in stays lasting more than 48 hours, federal records show.